 Wineglass Bay in Freycinet National Park is one of Tasmania’s most popular icons.
 This beautiful view of Wineglass Bay was taken from the top of Mt.
 Amos, one of the three peaks that make up the “Hazards”.

 The trail to the top is relatively short, fairly steep and very rewarding.
 Climbing Mt.
 Amos in wet weather, however, is quite treacherous.
-I have vivid memories of having to descend barefoot and on my backside over the slippery sections in order to avoid plummeting down the mountain.
+I have vivid memories of having to descend barefoot and slide on my backside over the slippery sections in order to avoid plummeting down the mountain.
 Thankfully, the day I took this photo, the weather was perfect!